angrybacon/doomsday-wiki/markdown/articles/2020/06/22/stacksonstacks.md

 against opposing countermagic.
 They are not effective against opposing Red Blasts but are effective at not being countered by said opposing Red Blasts.
 Equally, they don't prevent Veil from resolving but equally do not feed into it obtaining *value* which can make the consideration of using the Veil trickier.
+Splitting your Red Blast effects is a good idea whenfacing cards like {{Surgical Extraction}}
+ or {{Meddling Mage}} as it stops the opponent being able to completely *lock out* you from the Red Blast effects completely.
+This is anothe reason it's good to have a mix of Discard effects too, if running them.

  Red Blasts have the second function that makes them favourable which is the ability to potential remove threats from the board as well. {{Narset, Parter of Veils}},